 This can include commissions you pay to independent sales representatives who sell your products or services.
-It can also include commissions you pay to someone who prospects for your business or a finder's fee you pay for business that someone outside of your company brings in.
+It can also include commissions you pay to someone who prospects for your business or a finder's fee you pay for business that someone outside of your company develops for your business.